 - Send all other original signed forms to the GIC.
-If HCSA or DCAP is selected, send the form to the Flexible Spending Account carrier; do not send this form to the GIC.
+Send the Flexible Spending Account Plan Enrollment form to the Flexible Spending Account carrier; do not send this form to the GIC.

 - Update your payroll system with the new premium deductions.